VIN Check Switzerland

 Salvage and Rebuilt Title Check

-Use the chassis number to check if the vehicle has ever been declared salvaged or rebuilt.
+Use the VIN to check if the vehicle has ever been declared salvaged or rebuilt.
 These cars can be unsafe to drive if the repairs weren’t done properly.
+In addition to that, those vehicles are harder to insure or register, depending on local laws.

 Stolen Record Check

-A chassis number search can reveal whether the car has been reported stolen.
-If you unknowingly buy a used vehicle, it can be seized by the authorities, and your money cannot be returned.
+A VIN check helps you see whether the car has been reported stolen.
+If you unknowingly buy a used vehicle, it can be seized by the authorities, and your money will not be returned.
+Always run a VIN check in Switzerland to avoid buying a stolen vehicle.

 Odometer Rollback Check